catamphetamine/react-time-ago/README.md

 // (advanced)
 // React Component to wrap the resulting `<time/>` React Element.
 // Receives `verboseDate` and `children` properties.
+// Also receives `wrapperProps`, if they're passed.
 // `verboseDate` can be used for displaying verbose date label
 // in an "on mouse over" (or "on touch") tooltip.
-// See "./source/ReactTimeAgoWithTooltip.js" for usage example.
+// See the "Tooltip" section for usage example.
-container : PropTypes.func,
+// Another example could be `wrapperComponent`
+// getting rerendered every time `<time/>` is rerendered. wrapperComponent : PropTypes.func,

+// (advanced)
+// Custom `props` passed to `wrapperComponent`. wrapperProps : PropTypes.object,

 // CSS `style` object.
 // E.g. `{ color: white }`.